Saeid-Nikbakht/TimeSeriesForecast/README.md

 # Results
-As an example verious models are compared to each other and shown in the following GIF (It takes a little time!):
+As an example, verious models are compared to each other and shown in the following GIF (It takes a little time!):

 https://user-images.githubusercontent.com/63426379/231889049-2ffbd8a8-b325-423f-8342-b65a9d3a932c.mp4